kevinding0218/InterviewDocuments/Q and A/Interview - Micro Services & Docker.md

 - Asynchronous communication:
 	- Client -> API Gateway -> Service 1 -> Q1 (consumed by Service A) = Q2 (consumed by Service B) = Q3 (consumed by Service C)
 		- Pros:
+			- Faster APIs
+			- Decoupled Services
+			- Works even when services are down
+			-
 ### Deal with large amount of data
 - **Steaming**
 	- Let's imagine the 100 MB file is received by the service A which transfers it to service B, which, in turn, uses service C to do the actual parsing of the proprietary format.